OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

 Kept getting Recursion Errors on first commit on Nikolanew and had to ask ChatGPT with a copy of the code: why do I keep getting Recursion Errors tentatively finished our classes and merged them into the main branch + created make_function that works with respectively each class

-08.10.24 - second day of working on assignment
+08.10.24

 made some minor corrections to our main class merged the make_function with the main class added missing functions to the make_function added some test calls to see if the code works

 09.10.24

-removed the prior added functions from mkae_function as we realized our other method was not ideal made a find/call function as this is a better way
+removed the prior added functions from make_function as we realized our other method was not ideal made a find/call function as this is a better way

 Since we implented the find and call function, we implemented the calculate total cost and the extract total vacation summary, by creating a list (booked_holidays) and iterating over it using the call function to call calculate_cost and describe_package functions and appending them to a new list, which is summed for the cost and returned in the summary function.